rapyuta-robotics/rapyuta-io-docs/hugo/content/build-solutions/sample-walkthroughs/basic-ros-pubsub/preinstalled-runtime.md

 1. On the left navigation bar, click **BUILDS**
 2. Click on **ADD NEW BUILD**
-3. In the Build Name box, enter a name for the build say `rosPSBuild`
+3. In the Build Name box, enter a name for the build say `io-tutorials`
 4. In the **Git repository** box, enter the url address :
 `https://github.com/rapyuta/io_tutorials` and select Build Recipe as Catkin.
 5. Go to the next step and click on next, the build will be created.